Where to Start the Norfolk Coast Path

 Taxi

-A straightforward option for a short journey from the station to the seafront.
+A direct option from the station to the seafront.

 Starting the Route in Sections

-The Norfolk Coast Path can be joined at multiple points along its length, particularly where access and facilities are available.
+The Norfolk Coast Path can be joined at multiple points along its length.

-This flexibility allows the route to be walked in sections as well as in a continuous end-to-end journey.
+This allows the route to be walked in sections as well as end to end.

 The First Section: Hunstanton to Holme-next-the-Sea

-From Hunstanton, the path heads east toward Holme-next-the-Sea, where the character of the coastline begins to shift.
+From Hunstanton, the path heads east toward Holme-next-the-Sea, where the coastline begins to shift.

 This opening stretch includes: